Getting Involved in OLV

 Contact: Bill Haner | Email: email@example.com | Phone: 814- 360-6571 (Cell) or 814-867-3131 (Thrift Store Office)

 In the tradition of its founder, Blessed Frédéric Ozanam, and patron, St. Vincent de Paul, the Society of St. Vincent de Paul, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering.
-Locally, SVdP operates a thrift store in the Westerly Parkway Plaza to raise funds to help the poor and needy in our region.
+Locally, SVdP operates a thrift store at 1300 Benner Pike to raise funds to help the poor and needy in our region.
 The Thrift Store is 100% volunteer run.
 Volunteer clothing sorters and cashiers are particularly needed in the store.
-Store hours are M-F 10:00 a.m. to 4:00 p.m. and Sat 10:00 to 1:00 p.m.
-Contact Bill Haner or one of the day managers at Thrift Store to get details.
+Store hours are temporarily limited due to the virus pandemic: Mon-Sat from 10:00 a.m. to 1:00 p.m.
+Please stop by the Thrift Store and speak to a day manager to get more details and to sign up.
 Those who want to get involved in helping the less fortunate by becoming a member of SVdP Society will go through a training period and eventually be commissioned as a Vincentian.
-We have a general membership meeting on the 3rd Tuesday of the month at 7:30 pm in the Activity Center.
+We have a general membership meeting on the 3rd Sunday of the month at 1:30 pm in the Thrift Store.
 We also meet weekly to consider client cases for assistance.
+Please see our web site at https://www.stvincentstatecollege.org/ and find us on Facebook.

 Louis Jordain | Phone: 814-238-7920